Skip to main content

+When you need to vary pricing from the middleware layer itself, use handleMiddlewareRequest from @faremeter/middleware/common.
+The tradeoff is that you wire up the framework integration yourself: reading headers, sending JSON responses, and calling your route handler.
 Unlike fixed pricing per route, dynamic pricing lets you derive payment requirements from any aspect of the incoming request: headers, query parameters, path, or body.
 You can also vary:

-- The networks, schemes, and assets accepted
+• The networks, schemes, and assets accepted

-payTo wallet address
+• The recipient wallet address

-- The facilitator URL
+• The facilitator URL (via createRemoteX402Handlers)

 Dynamic payment requirements must be idempotent.
 The same request must produce the same requirements every time, because the client may retry payment against the same requirements.